akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen glanced at Roger, then at Henry.
 She had her own fears — that Godfrey might overshadow William — but she held her tongue.
 This was between the King and his conscience.

-After a long silence, Henry said, his voice rough, “Leave me.”
+After a long silence, Henry said, his voice rough, “Leave this.”

 Roger bowed.
 “As you wish, my lord.”

-He stepped back into the shadows.
 The hall slowly resumed its murmur.
 But the question hung in the air like a drawn sword.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)